Taylor Wessing and Associated Newspapers victorious

-5RB hosted a charity pub quiz at the Bung Hole yesterday evening to raise funds for the Bar Pro Bono Unit and the Free Representation Unit (FRU).
+5RB hosted its annual charity pub quiz at the Bung Hole yesterday evening, to raise funds for the Bar Pro Bono Unit and the Free Representation Unit (FRU).

 Teams from leading media organisations and solicitors firms entered the competition to win the first prize of a case of champagne.

-After eight rounds of media and entertainment related questions, the team from Addleshaw Goddard and Times Newspapers were the winners, narrowly beating the team from Olswang and Guardian Newspapers into second place.
-The third position was taken by Collyer Bristow.
+After seven rounds of media and entertainment related questions, the team from Taylor Wessing and Associated Newspapers were the winners, narrowly beating the teams from Howard Kennedy and Channel 4 and last years runners-up Olswang and Guardian Newspapers into second and third place respectively.

 The Bar Pro Bono Unit is an independent charity which helps to match barristers prepared to undertake pro bono work with those who need their help.
 The Unit receives applications for assistance through advice agencies and solicitors and aims to help in cases where the applicant cannot afford to pay for the assistance sought or obtain public funding, has a meritorious case, and needs the help a barrister can provide.